What is a cloud server? Describing the features in a cloud vs server comparison

 Category 2.
 Additional features

 Cloud infrastructure is not only a pool of computing resources, but also a set of tools that are responsible for various aspects of working with IT services.
-Let's look into these features using OpenStack – a platform for deploying clouds – as an example.
-OpenStack consists of multiple modules, and each is responsible for a specific function.
+Let's look into these features using SIM-Cloud as an example.
+The SIM-Networks cloud platform consists of multiple modules, and each is responsible for a specific function.
 Here is what some of the core modules do:

-• Keystone distributes data and resource access rights between users through authentication;
+• distribute access rights among users through authentication;

 Dedicated servers are also referred to as a "bare-metal servers" – as a rule, server solutions do not offer the same level of automation as the cloud.
 Providers offer a range of additional services for dedicated servers, but many of them are not included in the rental price.
 For example, if the vendor doesn't offer a backup service, the client will have to set up the system themselves or look for a third-party tool.
 Compared to the cloud, such a system is difficult to manage: in cloud infrastructure, additional service management is carried out through a single control panel.
-This makes the cloud the best choice if you need a set of ready-made tools in addition to computing power.
+For example, this is what this panel looks like in SIM-Cloud:

 Category 3.
 Configuration flexibility and scaling